dingram/jsmidgen/README.md

  - `addChord(channel, chord[, velocity])`

    **Add a chord with the given channel and pitches**
+   - Accepts an array of pitches to play as a chord
    - If `velocity` is given, strike the chord with that velocity
  - `setInstrument(channel, instrument[, time])`